Infinite Jest: Critical reception

-As Wallace's magnum opus, Infinite Jest is at the center of the new discipline of "Wallace Studies", which, according to The Chronicle of Higher Education, "... is on its way to becoming a robust scholarly enterprise."
+As Wallace's magnum opus, Infinite Jest was viewed as the center of the new discipline of "Wallace Studies", which, according to The Chronicle of Higher Education, "is on its way to becoming a robust scholarly enterprise."

 Not all critics were as laudatory.
 Some early reviews, such as Michiko Kakutani's in The New York Times, were mixed, recognizing the inventiveness of the writing but criticizing the length and plot.
 She called the novel "a vast, encyclopedic compendium of whatever seems to have crossed Wallace's mind."
-In the London Review of Books, Dale Peck wrote of the novel, "... it is, in a word, terrible.
+In the London Review of Books, Dale Peck wrote of the novel, "it is, in a word, terrible.
 Other words I might use include bloated, boring, gratuitous, and—perhaps especially—uncontrolled."
 Harold Bloom, Sterling Professor of Humanities at Yale University, called it "just awful" and written with "no discernible talent" (in the novel, Bloom's own work is called "turgid").
-In a review of Wallace's work up to the year 2000, A. O. Scott wrote of Infinite Jest, "[T]he novel's Pynchonesque elements...feel rather willed and secondhand.
+In a 2000 review of Wallace's work to date, A. O. Scott wrote in The New York Review of Books, "[T]he novel's Pynchonesque elements [...] feel rather willed and secondhand.
 They are impressive in the manner of a precocious child's performance at a dinner party, and, in the same way, ultimately irritating: they seem motivated, mostly, by a desire to show off."

-Some critics have since qualified their initial stances.
-In 2008, A. O. Scott called Infinite Jest an "enormous, zeitgeist-gobbling novel that set his generation's benchmark for literary ambition" and Wallace "the best mind of his generation".
-James Wood has said that he regrets his negative review: "I wish I'd slowed down a bit more with David Foster Wallace."
+Some critics subsequently qualified their initial stances.
+In 2008, Scott, writing for Slate, called Infinite Jest an "enormous, zeitgeist-gobbling novel that set his generation's benchmark for literary ambition" and Wallace "the best mind of his generation".
+In 2018, Wood said he regretted his negative review: "I wish I'd slowed down a bit more with David Foster Wallace."
 Infinite Jest is one of the recommendations in Kakutani's book Ex Libris: 100 Books to Read and Reread.